OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/nonlinear_block_gs.rst

 --------------------
 The `Unified Derivatives Equations` are formulated so that explicit equations (via `ExplicitComponent`) are also expressed as implicit relationships, and their residual is also calculated in "apply_linear", which runs the component a second time and saves the difference in the output vector as the residual.
-However, this would require an extra call to `execute`, which is inefficient for slower components.
+However, this would require an extra call to `compute`, which is inefficient for slower components.
 To elimimate the inefficiency of running the model twice every iteration the NonlinearBlockGS driver saves a copy of the output vector and uses that to calculate the residual without rerunning the model.
 This does require a little more memory, so if you are solving a model where memory is more of a concern than execution time, you can set the